 - This structure serves to support and transfer both vertical and horizontal loads.

 2. Longitudinal Frame Structure :

 The longitudinal frame structure comprises of longitudinal columns, crane beams, wall bracing, rigid tie beams, and foundation.
 Its purpose is to maintain the building’s stability and rigidity along its length and to support and withstand various forces, such as longitudinal wind loads, horizontal crane loads, thermal stresses, and seismic effects acting on the gable and roof.

 3. Roof structure

-2)Wall girt: bearing the vertical and horizontal wind load transmitted by the wall panel.
+2).
+A wall girt is designed to bear both vertical and horizontal wind loads that are transmitted by the wall panel.